JamesCrichton/Sholl_Analysis/README.md

 4. Draw around cells you wish to analyse using the freehand tool and add to the ROI Manager (press "T").
 When complete press "OK".
 Analysis will run and save outputs
 - Use the "Channels" tool to also inspect the segmentation of nuclei and cellular extensions, and guide ROI selection
 - ROIs addition/removal and inspection can be managed further using the "ROI Manager" tool

+## Output
+Example output can be seen in the Folder "Test_Image/"